Monday, 25 September 2023

 While COVID-19 has been a devastating global health crisis, it should serve as a catalyst for positive change in how we approach pandemic preparedness.
 Rather than hoping that it will be the last epidemic, we should be proactive in our efforts to prevent and respond to future outbreaks.
 This includes investing in research, strengthening healthcare systems, fostering international collaboration, and educating the public.

 Our ability to navigate future epidemics and pandemics will depend on our collective commitment to these principles.
 By learning from the lessons of COVID-19 and taking action now, we can increase our resilience and protect the health and well-being of generations to come.
 While we cannot predict when or where the next epidemic will emerge, we can be better prepared to face it head-on with the knowledge and resources we have at our disposal.
+However I predict a global pandemic between 2026 to 2027, and one more thereatening than Covid-19.

-Wednesday 20 September 2023
+Wednesday, 20 September 2023

 El Niño: Surprising Facts and Climate Concerns